uesp/skyedit/ReadMe.txt

 		- It does not currently limit the types of effects which can be created like the CK does.
 Using a bad type (like a contact effect type on an armor piece) has unknown consequences within the game at the moment.
+	- Redid Potions, Ingrediants, Spells and Scrolls
 	- Scripts and string files are backed up according to their directory instead of all being put into the backup root path.
 For example, script text files are backed up into "backup\scripts\source\...".
 	- Fixed a few places where keywords weren't able to be selected properly.
+	- Fixed a bug in races with equip slots not saving properly.

 0.06alpha - 11 February 2012